Erlendms/karabiner-actions/README.md

 ## Turbo Arrows

-What if you're a filthy pleb who don't know [vim motions](https://vim.rtorr.com/), but still want to move slighlty faster with arrow keys?
+What if you're a filthy pleb, like me, who don't know [vim motions](https://vim.rtorr.com/), but still want to move slighlty faster with the arrow keys?

 Doing Command/Option + Arrows works great when going left to right, but not so much up and down.
 So, I present to you, my latest "invention": [**_Turbo Arrows_**](actions/meh_5_arrows-hyper_10_arrows.json)